evermeer/EVReflection/README.md

 ### Custom keyword mapping
 It's also possible to create a custom property mapping.
 You can define if an import should be ignored, if an export should be ignored or you can map a property name to another key name (for the dictionary and json).
-For this you only need to implement the propertyMapping method in the object like this:
+For this you only need to implement the propertyMapping function in the object like this:

 ```
 public class TestObject5: EVObject {